micmejia/bible-dump/NKJV/Mark/Mark 6.md

 And when they saw Him walking on the sea, they supposed it was a ghost, and cried out;

 ###### 50
 for they all saw Him and were troubled.
-But immediately He talked with them and said to them, "Be[^j] of good cheer!
+But immediately He talked with them and said to them, "Be of good cheer!
 It is I; do not be afraid."

 ###### 51
 Then He went up into the boat to them, and the wind ceased.
 And they were greatly amazed in themselves beyond measure, and marveled.